 - Meet New People.
 When I joined my local book club over twenty years ago, I was a young mom searching for ways to connect with other women in my town.
 While some like me are core members from Day One, others have come and gone.
 Over the years, we’ve supported each other through life milestones.
 We’ve become close friends, developed through a shared love of reading.
-More recently, I’ve joined online book clubs and even participate via Zoom with a group of lovely ladies out in Kerman CA from my reading nook in New England.
+More recently, I’ve joined online book clubs to chat over Zoom with readers across the U.S. and Canada.

 - Broaden Your Interests and Perspectives.
 I love to read historical fiction.
 Yet, through our process of the monthly host picking our titles, I’ve expanded my depth and breadth by reading YA, non-fiction, LGBQT, biographies, cultural fiction, and more.
 At each meeting, we bring our experiences and opinions to shape and share thoughtful discussions.
 And, while most of us are in the same general age bracket, I enjoy the perspectives which emerge from our group which has a twenty-year age span of generations.

 - Eat and Drink.
 “Book club without cheese is just English class” – source unknown.
 While a book discussion steers our evening meetings, great food and drink, alcoholic and non, enhances our gatherings.
 We try new appetizers and desserts and swap recipes afterwards.
 Nibbling on a vegan olive tapenade while sipping on an Peruvian wine choice breaks the ice to launch lively discussions.

 - Administer Self-Care.
 Joining a book club became my single, monthly effort in self-care.
 I carved out time from working full-time with two active boys in school and sports to read at least one book a month and attend one meeting.
 No hockey rinks, no baseball/lacrosse/baseball/soccer/football fields.
 Just me, a good book, and a cherished group of friends for three hours a month.